Travel SEOs face a constant problem: rankings aren’t dramatically changing, but traffic continues to decrease YoY.

 Google Flights’ (large) listing sits at the top of the SERP, besides one paid ad that sits above.

-Essentially, Google has large control of the SERP.
+Essentially, Google has large control of the SERP for certain travel-related queries.
 Because of this, SEOs see their traffic decrease – a problem that is amplified by the fact that travel sites are heavily dependent on organic performance.

 Because of this – and Google’s decision to show more advertisements at the top of the SERP – large OTAs have seen an immense loss of market value.
 In fact, the three largest OTAs combined for a $13 billion loss in market cap during Q3 of 2019.